 Once you have Google Duo set up on your Android phone, you can start tweaking the settings, exploring the features, and having some fun with your video chats.
 For example, once you have the app open, if you swipe down from the top of the screen within the app, you will see two little icons for Filters and Effects on the right side of the screen.
 Tapping on these buttons adds a bit of drama and creativity to your video chats, though you may want to practice a bit of restraint on those professional calls.

-If you can't see a preview video when someone is calling you, it's because either they have Knock Knock disabled on their phone, or they aren't yet in your contacts list.
+If you can't see a preview video when someone is calling you, it's because they either have Knock Knock disabled on their phone, or they aren't yet in your contacts list.
 On that note, there are other privacy settings that you can adjust, such as the ability to block contacts from calling you.

 Our top equipment picks

-Samsung's latest flagship has it all
+Samsung's latest flagship for the fans

 New buds on the block+